w3c/web-advertising/support_for_advertising_use_cases.md

 - Ad shown on a Smart-TV.
 Person opens their phone to interact with the advertiser.
 - Ad for a big-ticket item shown on a smartphone.
 Person completes the purchase on their laptop later after doing some price comparisons / web research.
 - Ad is shown within a mobile app.
 A click on the ad opens a mobile website either within a “Webview” or within the built-in mobile web browser.
 Person completes the purchase in the browser while the ad click is within a mobile app.
 - Ad is shown within a mobile app.
-A click on the ad opens a different mobile app, but the person does not commit to purchasing then, as they are travelling.
+A click on the ad opens a different mobile app, but the person does not commit to purchasing then, as they are traveling.
 Later at their computer, they open a browser and further consider the product.
 They then switch back to their phone (where they perhaps have Apple Pay or Google Wallet set up) and purchase quickly and easily.

 It is very important to provide measurement for these flows given how common they are, and how for certain platforms, they are essentially the only way conversions happen.